 - Technical Resource/ IT: Invite someone from your development team that has access to your site’s code.
 This individual can inform the WalkMe team of any technical roadblocks and advise on the best deployment method.

 - WalkMe Builder: Be sure to include the person who will eventually build a WalkMe solution within the editor.
 The sooner they are involved in the process, the smoother the build will be.
 If you have allocated (purchased) SE Build hours, then our Solution Engineers team takes care of all the building, but having your future WalkMe Builder attend gives them the opportunity to learn about the process.
-To help get your Builder started we offer online courses and a certification program at the WalkMe University.
+To help get your Builder started we offer online courses and a certification program at the Digital Adoption Institute.